Vector monitor: History

-Vector graphic displays were first used in 1958 by the US SAGE air defense system.
+The vector display was first invented by Jonathan Zenneck via use of a Braun cathode-ray tube.
+His solution was able to produce fundamental waveforms using two deflection cowls a high-powered cathode inside of the tube to create a continuously swept image.
+This device was utilized by early radio engineers, but was not practical until John Bertrand Johnson implemented the hot cathode to drastically reduce the voltage requirements for the device.
+The Cathode Ray Oscillograph was subsequently commercialized and became the basis for the modern oscilloscope.

+Oscilloscopes were used by electrical engineers to map out physical forces, as well as by recording engineers to understand the nature of human voices.
+The displays also became a frequent add-on to advanced electronic analog computers to visualize complex forces.
+The first RADAR systems utilized vector graphic oscilloscopes to map aircraft positions.

+Vector graphics in computers first emerged with the Whirlwind system built by the Massachusetts Institute of Technology's Lincoln Laboratory.
+Utilizing oscilloscope tubes, the Whirlwind displays could produce complex readings of airborne trajectory, as well as played host to the first graphical demo, Bouncing Ball (1951).
+In 1956, the first light pen was implemented on the Whirlwind system.
+These technologies then became the basis for the advanced US SAGE air defense system which was fully active in 1958.

 In 1963, Ivan Sutherland at MIT first used a vector graphic display for Sketchpad, his pioneering CAD program.
 In 1968, he and his team again used a vector monitor to display wireframe images of 3D models.
 This time the display was head mounted.
 The obviously heavy system was held up by a support arm structure called The Sword of Damocles.
 The system is widely considered to be the first computer-based virtual reality.
+Ivan Sutherland later co-founded the company Evans & Sutherland, which made high-end vector displays and flight simulators.

 In 1970, at the UK Farnborough Airshow, Sperry Gyroscope (Bracknell, England) exhibited the first ever vector graphic video display from a UK company.
 It featured an analogue monochrome display with special electronics, designed by Sperry's John Atkins, that allowed it to draw vectors on screen between two pairs of coordinates.
 At Farnborough the display was used to demonstrate the capabilities of the new Sperry 1412 military computer - it was shown running software that drew, in real time, a wire-frame rotating cube that could be speed-controlled in any of its three dimensions.
 That demonstration created significant interest in the Sperry 1412 computer, which then went on to be at the heart of a number of major projects for the French Navy and the Royal Navy during the period 1972 to 1992.